prolixtrex/employee-record/README.md

 # employee-record
 I made this code to capture employee records in any organization and append it to a table where they are displayed.
-It is mainly a javascript project with little html and css
+It is mainly a javascript project with little html and css. you can access it live on https://prolixtrex.github.io/employee-record/